rdhr/CALiPPSO.jl/docs/src/mainfunction.md

 # [How `produce_jammed_configuration` works](@id main_function)

-Our main function consists of two essentially independent parts: (1) the main Iterative Linera Programming [(ILP) loop](@ref Theory-behind-CALiPPSO); and (2) the packing creation from the quantities obtained after using ILP.
+Our main function consists of two essentially independent parts: (1) the main Iterative Linear Programming [(ILP) loop](@ref Theory-behind-CALiPPSO); and (2) the packing creation from the quantities obtained after using ILP.
 We now describe each of them.

 ---